The Ben, Will & JD Hayes-trained Cox...

 Age and Sex: The age and the sex of a horse can be found in the same section on most Cox Plate form guides.
 There are five varieties of thoroughbred race horses, usually abbreviated to the first letter: Horse (H) – male thoroughbred aged three or older; Mare (M) – female thoroughbred aged three or older; Colt (C) – male thoroughbred under the age of four; Filly (F) – thoroughbred female under the age of four; and Gelding (G) – male thoroughbred who has been castrated.

 As the Cox Plate is a Weight-For-Age event, the weight allocations give 3-year-old colts and geldings quite an advantage, making them worthwhile in box trifecta picks.
-History shows that four-year-olds have the best record in the Cox Plate over the past decade.
+History shows that four-year-olds have the best record in the Cox Plate over the past decade with Anamoe (2022) the last four-year-old Cox Plate winner.

 Barrier: A barrier is the starting position of your selection, frequently listed right after the horse’s name on the Cox Plate form guide.
 Some races favour different starting positions, and a barrier of between 3 and 8 seems to optimal in the Cox Plate.